Asahi Kasei

 Before Mando

-Asahi Kasei was paying $12,000 per month for their AMS contract.
+Asahi Kasei was paying between $12,000 and $13,000 per month — roughly $156,000 per year — for their AMS contract.
 That bought them 10 active tickets at any given time.
-Not 10 resolutions per month — 10 concurrent tickets in flight.
+Not 10 resolutions per month, but 10 concurrent tickets in flight.
+The team started at 5 slots for $6,000 and recently upgraded.
 Every issue that got escalated occupied a slot.
 Every slot occupied was a slot unavailable for the next issue.

 This created a rationing dynamic that distorted how the team worked.
 Before filing a ticket, admins had to make a judgment call: is this problem worth one of our ten slots?
 Can I solve this faster myself than waiting for the AMS team to pick it up?
 If I use a slot on this, will we have capacity if something bigger breaks tomorrow?

-The AMS model isn't broken — it's just designed for a different era.
-It assumes that the primary bottleneck in enterprise operations is expertise: you don't have the knowledge in-house, so you rent it from a partner.
-And for genuinely complex, architecture-level decisions, that's still true.
+The AMS model assumes the primary bottleneck is expertise: you don't have the knowledge in-house, so you rent it from a partner.
+For genuinely complex, architecture-level decisions, that's still true.

 But most AMS tickets aren't architecture-level.
 They're documentation-level.
 "How does this calculated field interact with that earning?"
 "What's the correct security group for this business process?"
 "Is this behavior a bug or expected?"
 These are questions with known answers buried in admin guides, community threads, and release notes.
 The knowledge exists.
 The team just can't find it fast enough to avoid filing a ticket.